P-p-H-d/mlib/README.md

 #### `SHARED_WEAK_PTR_DEF(name, type[, oplist])`
 #### `SHARED_WEAK_PTR_DEF_AS(name, name_type, type[, oplist])`

-Define the shared pointer `name_t *` as a C pointer to an opaque structure that encapsulate the access to the C type `type` which oplist is `oplist` and the associated public and private methods as static inline.
+Define the shared pointer `name_t *` as a C pointer to an opaque structure that encapsulate the access to the C object (aka the shared object) of type
+`type` which oplist is `oplist` and the associated public and private methods as static inline.
 `oplist` parameter is optional.
 If not present, it will look for a globaly registered oplist.